ShadowMilky/VsAumSum2.0/README.md

 And of course, all of Psych's 0.5.2h features (not 0.6+, that is GARBO)

 ## How to Build
+It would work which I would hope, unless you're using a school computer, which requires admin perms.

 1) MAKE SURE YOUR HAXE IS 4.2.5 OR HIGHER!!!
+4.1.5 FORGETS A HANDFUL OF STUFF!!!!

-2) Run QUICK SETUP.bat
+2) Run QUICK SETUP.bat.

-3) Install Visual Studio Community 2019
+3) Install Visual Studio Community 2019.

-4) Install "MSVC v142 - VS 2019 C++ x64/x86 build tools" and "Windows SDK (10.0.17763.0)"
+4) Install "MSVC v142 - VS 2019 C++ x64/x86 build tools" and "Windows SDK (10.0.17763.0)".

-5) Run the compile command (lime build windows) or run one of the build batch files
+5) Run the compile command (lime build windows) / (lime test windows) or run one of the build batch files.

-6) Pray that it works
+6) Pray that it works.